 The Clinic will be working in partnership with activists and community groups across the country to ensure that the law is enforced, Lado said.
 “Over time, we also hope to focus resources on environmental justice issues in New Haven and in Connecticut, more broadly,” she added.

-The Legal Assistance: Domestic Violence Clinic is also new this term.
+The Legal Assistance Domestic Violence Clinic, which is supported by the Gruber Program for Global Justice and Women's Rights, is also new this term.
 Students in this clinic will represent survivors of domestic violence in New Haven Superior Court, in both civil and criminal matters, and also at the Connecticut legislature.
 The clinic is based out of the New Haven Legal Assistance Association (LAA), a non-profit legal services office whose mission is to secure justice for and protect the rights of those low-income residents of New Haven County who would otherwise be unable to secure legal representation.
 The clinic is a legal resource for survivors of domestic violence and their families.
 Through their advocacy and coursework, students in the clinic learn to practice as legal services lawyers, representing vulnerable individuals.
 Students will be charged with representing clients in restraining order matters, custody/violations hearings, and other areas of law that can arise from multiple legal problems such as housing or benefit issues, Title IX issues, or immigration matters.
 The course instructors are Visiting Clinical Lecturers in Law Constance Frontis and Ellen Messali.

 The Reproductive Rights and Justice Project is another new clinic in which students will focus on advocating for reproductive health care providers and their patients, learning the vital importance of client confidentiality, and understanding the impact of political movement strategy and management of press and public messaging.
 For litigation matters, students work in small teams representing reproductive health care providers and/or patients in cases being handled by attorneys at national organizations.
 Students also have the opportunity to develop non-litigation skills by undertaking non-litigation matters involving legislative and regulatory work, public education, and strategic planning, at the federal, state, and local level.
 Instructors for the clinic are Clinical Lecturer in Law Priscilla Smith ’91 and Visiting Clinical Lecturer in Law Katherine Kraschel.